BiuSky7777/biusky7777.github.io/_pages/cv.md

 ## Education
 ***
-B.S. in Mathematics and Computer Science, Reed College, 2020\
+B.A. in Mathematics and Computer Science, Reed College, 2020\
 Ph.D in Computer Science, Unversity of Maryland, 2026

 ## Employment